anthonypapetti/pong-clone/README.md

 # pong+
-Just a small clone of pong to get myself used to pygame
+Just a small game to try and challenge myself

+# requirements
+Python 3.7.4
+Pygame 1.9.6

 # Directions:
 Player 1: